Leave nothing but footprints…

 You’ll find all our fabric and trimmings content clearly listed in each individual product description if you’d like more information.

-We donate our unsold yet perfectly wearable garments to Newlife, a charity that supports the families of children with disabilities or terminal illnesses.
+We donate our product samples and rejected items to Newlife, a charity that supports the families of children with disabilities or terminal illnesses.
 They sell them in their shops, not only helping the charity raise funds to buy much-needed equipment, but also saving the items from going to landfill.

 Backing sustainable retail